-The emerging telemedicine offers a unique solution for healthcare providers and patients to interact remotely, enhancing healthcare delivery access, efficiency, and convenience.
+The emerging realm of telemedicine software development offers a unique solution for healthcare providers and patients to interact remotely, enhancing healthcare delivery access, efficiency, and convenience.
 But we only got to taste its immense benefits not so long ago.
-Did you know that during COVID-19, 82% of Americans tried telemedicine for the first time?
-And only after three years, in 2022, almost 40% of patients already received care via telemedicine.
+Did you know that during COVID-19, 82% of Americans tried telehealth for the first time?
+And only after three years, in 2022, almost 40% of patients already received care via telemedicine apps.

 “Our team has always strived to be pioneers in the realm of health tech, and our approach to telemedicine software development is no exception.
 SPSoft’s commitment to bringing your custom telemedicine software solutions to life will reshape the industry’s landscape and make a significant, tangible impact in the lives of your patients.”